hiiamboris/red-wiki/Red-View-Graphic-System.md

 The View engine has two different modes for updating the display after changes are done to the face tree:

-* Realtime updating: any change to a face is immediatly rendered on screen.
+* Realtime updating: any change to a face is immediately rendered on screen.

 * Deferred updating: all changes to a face are not propagated on screen, until `show` is called on the face, or on the parent face.